 How can I find information about areas of research for faculty or departments?

-Individual information about departments may be found by clicking on the individual department listing on the left navigation bar of the website.
-By clicking on People, Faculty and the names of the individual professors found in the department webpages, you may find additional information about individual faculty areas of research.
+Information about the research activities of departments and their faculty may be found by clicking on the individual department listing on the left navigation bar of the website.

-The required coursework for a PhD takes two to three years depending your prior coursework.
+The required coursework for a Ph.D. takes two to three years depending on your prior coursework.
 The defense of a thesis proposal, performance of thesis research, and defense of the final thesis will typically take an additional two years.
-Therefore, it is reasonable to expect the PhD to take four to five years to complete.
+Therefore, it is reasonable to expect the Ph.D. to take four to five years to complete.

 When are students admitted?

 Student admissions are in the fall semester only.

 Can I study for a Ph.D. on a part-time basis?
 Is distance learning or an online program available?

 The Ph.D. program is full-time during the period of coursework.
 Most students also pursue their thesis full-time for two years.
 While you may pursue graduate-level coursework and degrees at the World Campus, there are no Smeal College of Business Ph.D.-level courses offered through distance or online learning.

 What type of scholarship and financial aid are available?

 All Ph.D. students receive a 20 hour/week Research/Teaching Assistantship that includes a tuition waiver, a subsidized student health plan, and a stipend for living expenses.
 There are also a limited number of scholarships and fellowships available.
 Additional assistance is provided through student conference travel funding, dissertation and research funding, opportunities for summer research and teaching, and summer tuition assistance funding.